lechmazur/pgg_bench/README.md

 At round 10, each player’s final token balance relative to others is their score.
 The tension between **altruism** and **selfishness** shapes the interplay.
 Punishment can deter free-riders or provoke retaliation.

+We also ran a version of the benchmark without public messages for comparison.

 ---

 ## Visualizations & Metrics